 FoA has been a leading figure in the movement to end the exploitation of fur-bearing animals.
 FoA’s investigators produced the first ever footage of the shocking reality of life and death on a U.S. fur farm.
 Stark images of minks’ necks being broken stunned the audience of 60 Minutes and galvanized support for the anti-fur movement.
 Every fall, FoA launches a new campaign to encourage people to pass up fur garments and build an ethical wardrobe.
 FoA is currently leading the effort to ban fur sales in New York City.

 We oppose hunting and animal-killing contests.
 FoA was one of the first international advocacy organizations to challenge the long-held belief that regulated hunting can be a valuable conservation tool for endangered animals.
 We educate the public that killing is not conservation—protection of habitat and reintroduction of threatened and endangered species is.
 When faced with the question of right and wrong, many hunting apologists resort to manipulated statistics and far-fetched theories and pseudo-science to justify killing.
 FoA publishes research that refutes the arguments such as “controlling overpopulation.”
 We also challenge specific hunts—we have successfully thwarted a number of hunting proposals, most recently a bear hunt Connecticut.
 We have advocated for legislation to make wildlife killing contests illegal in the state of New York.
 (California was the first state to enact a ban in 2014.)
-In addition, we are working towards ending the importation into the U.S. of the trophies of Africa’s Big 5—elephants, leopards, lions and black and white rhinos.
+In addition, we are working towards ending the importation into the U.S. of the trophies of Africa’s Big 5—elephants, leopards, lions and black and white rhinos and giraffes.

 We oppose the roundups of wild horses on federal public lands and forcibly drugging them with fertility control.
 The U.S. Bureau of Land Management’s approach to managing public lands—with its primary emphasis on catering to the cattle and sheep ranchers—is detrimental to the survival of wild horses.
 Tens of thousands of horses have been removed from public lands in recent years to appease ranchers, with many horses being killed in the process.
 Despite years pushing BLM to better protect these animals under the Wild Free-roaming Wild Horses and Burro Act (WHBA), America’s wild horses are more endangered today than they were when that law was passed in 1971.
 The good news is that in the last few years, Friends of Animals has won 12 victories for wild horses, ensuring that wild horse herd families are not ripped apart, continue to roam free and have the right to flourish in their own way on public lands.
 Friends of Animals is widely regarded as the leading national animal organization working on behalf of one of our nation’s greatest national treasures—wild horses.